A Fleeting GLIMPSE of N/O Enrichment at Cosmic Dawn: Evidence for Wolf Rayet N Stars in a z = 6.1 Galaxy: Introduction

-The discovery of a significant nitrogen enhancement shortly after the Big Bang was surprising because it contradicts our longstanding understanding of N production.
-In typical chemical evolution modeling, some nitrogen enrichment can occur early on via core collapse supernova, but substantial nitrogen enrichment only occurs 100s of Myr after the onset of star formation via asymptotic giant branch (AGB) stars \citep[e.g.,][]{vincenzo19,kobayashi20}.
+The discovery of significant, rapid nitrogen enhancement so early in the Universe was surprising because it contradicts our longstanding understanding of N production.
+In typical chemical evolution modeling, some nitrogen enrichment can occur early on via core collapse supernova (CCNe), but substantial nitrogen enrichment only occurs 100s of Myr after the onset of star formation via asymptotic giant branch (AGB) stars \citep[e.g.,][]{vincenzo19,kobayashi20}.
 Thus, alternative, faster enrichment methods are needed to explain substantial nitrogen enrichment in early galaxies.
-As a result, the necessary ionizing flux and conditions to produce the unexpectedly strong N$^{+3}$ and N$^{+2}$ emission observed in high-redshift galaxies have been attributed to more extreme sources such as active galactic nuclei \citep[AGN;][]{maiolino23}, Wolf Rayet stars \citep[WR; e.g.,][]{senchyna24,watanabe24,gunawardhana25}, globular cluster precursors \citep[e.g.,][]{charbonnel23,ji25}, super star clusters \citep[e.g.,][]{pascale23}, very massive stars \citep[$M_\star > 10^2\ M_\odot$; e.g.,][]{vink2023}, or super massive stars \citep[$M_\star > 10^3\ M_\odot$; e.g.,][]{charbonnel23,nagele23}, tidal disruption events \citep[e.g.,][]{cameron23, watanabe24}, and more.
+As a result, the necessary ionizing flux and conditions to produce the unexpectedly strong N$^{+3}$ and N$^{+2}$ emission observed in galaxies beyond $z\sim5$ have been attributed to more extreme sources such as active galactic nuclei \citep[AGN;][]{maiolino23}, Wolf Rayet stars \citep[WR; e.g.,][]{senchyna24,watanabe24,gunawardhana25}, globular cluster precursors \citep[e.g.,][]{charbonnel23,ji25}, super star clusters \citep[e.g.,][]{pascale23}, very massive stars \citep[VMSs: $M_\star > 10^2\ M_\odot$; e.g.,][]{vink2023,shi26}, or supermassive stars \citep[$M_\star > 10^3\ M_\odot$; e.g.,][]{charbonnel23,nagele23}, tidal disruption events \citep[e.g.,][]{cameron23, watanabe24}, and more.

+Most of our understanding of WR stars has been built from observations of individual resolved stars in a handful of galaxies in the Local Group, with almost no direct spectroscopic evidence for the prevalence of WR stars in more distant galaxies.
+To date, only two systems at Cosmic Noon ($z\approx2-3$) have confirmed signatures of WR stars: MARTA-4327 at $z=2.224$ \citep[hereafter, M4327;][]{curti25b} and the Sunburst Arc at $z=2.37$ \citep[][]{rivera-thorsen24}.
+Extending such detections to earlier cosmic epochs is crucial for understanding the role of massive stars in shaping the chemical evolution of galaxies in the first Gyr.